Independent Evaluation

 A new arrival

-The latest 3d printed version of the wing seat is now available.
+The latest 3d printed version of the Glider seat is now available.
 This will be the first to be offered to interested early adopters.
+The one shown is an earlier prototype fabricated from aluminum.

 Wilderness in the city